Weltraumschaf/weltraumschaf.github.io/_posts/2012-09-11-Agile-Bodensee-Conference-2012.md

 ---
 layout: post
-title: TODO
+title: Agile Bodensee Conference 2012
 ---

-## Agile Bodensee Conference 2012

 My [brother][1] has  organized his first conference.
 It is  also the first local agile conference at  [Bodensee in Germany][2].
 It is the  [Agile Bodensee][3] on